Mission Earth (novel series): Plot

 The Voltarians want to conquer the planet Earth (Blito-P3, according to Voltarian astrocharts) to use as a gas station for their planned invasion of the galactic center.
 The Voltarians come to the conclusion that the indigenous inhabitants of Earth will destroy the planet through pollution and possibly war, which would disrupt the future of their invasion timetable.
 Royal Combat Engineer Jettero Heller, a character of perfection, incorruptibility, and astonishing ability, is assigned to save Earth from the Earthlings.
 Reaching New York City, he investigates the problem, unaware that he is being tracked and that factions on Voltar want his mission to fail.

 Unknown to Heller, Earth is also the base of a secret operation conducted by the diabolically evil Lombar Hisst, head of the Voltarian Coordinated Information Apparatus (CIA), who seeks to usurp the Voltarian throne.
 To gain control, Hisst has been importing illegal narcotic drugs from Earth to enslave the heads of government on Voltar.
 Hisst works to make Heller fail in his mission.

 Hisst assigns a stooge named Soltan Gris to supervise the mission to Earth, in order to sabotage it.
-Gris finds himself in possession of twelve tons of pure gold, which he tries to launder through a Swiss bank account and keep for himself.
+Gris imports twelve tons of pure gold (which has less value to Voltarians), which he tries to launder through a Swiss bank account and keep for himself.
 He then becomes a prisoner of two man-hating lesbians who end up marrying him, but not before various tortures are inflicted upon him.
 He has terrible money and girlfriend troubles, and he hires a hit man who eventually targets him.